InRule/Samples/Authoring Samples/Decisions/test-decision.md

 # Testing a Decision

-irVerify may be used to test a Decision before it is published.
+irVerify may be used to test a Decision.

 Clicking the 'Test' button on the 'Home' tab will launch irVerify if the item selected in the navigation panel is a Decision or a Rule Set or Rule under a Decision.
 If the down arrow under the 'Test' button is clicked, a specific Decision may be selected from the drop-down menu.